 Real Life X-Rays – I ordered these X-Ray cards from Amazon. eBay also had some available.
 I also laminated a few ultrasound images (thank you Chasing Cheerios for that idea!).
 I can’t wait to put these X-Rays on our light table for a little analysis.

 Eye Chart – I used a great FREE online resource to download a pdf eye chart.
 I laminated this chart for extra protection!
 I stuck the chart on a wall as the “eye checking station”.

 Patient Charts – I printed out a sketch of the human body and am using a clipboard.
 Simple and very inexpensive.

 Lab Coat – We ordered our lab coat from Amazon for a reasonable price.
-There are easy ways to recreate this same idea with a white button down dress shirt a little too big for your child, for example.
+There are easy ways to recreate this same idea with a white button-down dress shirt a little too big for your child, for example.

-Doctor’s Bag – My 2.5 year old’s bag includes a stethoscope, an otoscope, a reflex hammer and a blood pressure cuff.
-I also threw in band-aids, gauze, face masks, syringes, a hot/cold pack, an ace bandage, a thermometer, a prescription pad and medical tape.
+Doctor’s Bag – My 2.5-year-old’s bag includes a stethoscope, an otoscope, a reflex hammer, and a blood pressure cuff.
+I also threw in band-aids, gauze, face masks, syringes, a hot/cold pack, an ace bandage, a thermometer, a prescription pad, and medical tape.
 All of these items were inexpensive and from Amazon and Dollar Tree.

 Learning about the Human Body

 - Puzzle – I bought a 5 Layer Puzzle from Amazon.
-A great hands on way to teach your child about all the different layers
+A great hands-on way to teach your child about all the different layers

 - Paper bag lungs – My son is a little young for this activity but I am going to give it a go anyway.
-I will have to take the lead and prepare the “lungs” and figure out the best way to explain to him how lungs help us breath.
+I will have to take the lead and prepare the “lungs” and figure out the best way to explain to him how lungs help us breathe.